amrmsab/ELEC390QueensU/braitenberg/README.md

 You will design the Duckiebot to navigate a plane without running over Duckies.

-- You will process the camera's image to locate Duckies.
+- You will process the camera's image to detect and locate Duckies.
--
-- You will create an algorithm that takes in the camera's feed and actuates to the Duckiebot's wheels to navigate around the Duckies.
+- You will create an algorithm that takes in the camera's feed and actuates the Duckiebot's wheels to navigate around the Duckies.
 The algorithm should prolong the distance driven and time the Duckiebot navigates the place without running over a duckie.

 You will complete the following notebooks:

-1) `braitenberg01.ipynb`: A brief intro image manipulation on Python.
+1) `braitenberg01.ipynb`: A brief introduction into image manipulation in Python.
 2) `braitenberg02.ipynb` You will construct an image filter that locates Duckies.
-3) `braitenberg03.ipynb`: You will complete an algorithm to actuate the wheels based on the processed camera feed.
+3) `braitenberg03.ipynb`: You will develop an algorithm to actuate the wheels based on the processed camera feed.

 ## Grading